Working with logs

 Log groups

 To make log browsing easier, logs from the same source form a log stream.
 Log streams with the same retention, monitoring, and access control settings form a log group.
-You can check logs from the following log groups.
+The following is an approximate list of log groups that can be available in your project.
+The actual list of log groups depends on your setup.

 AWS code build pipelines DESTRUCTIVE pipeline jobs: /aws/codebuild/danger/{environment_name}